creative-connections/Bodylight-docs/tutorial/basic8visualize.md

 - initialdata: ``
   - some initial values to be displayed
 - refindex: `0`
-  - index of variable referenced from fmu component array
+  - index of variable referenced from fmu component array (starting from 0)
 - refvalues: `1`
   - number of variables to be displayed from the reference index